catjsteam/iOSCatjsRunner/README.md

 ## Setting the application with catjs

-1. Setup you catjs project *[see tutorial](https://www.youtube.com/watch?v=IlH_Y5dFEx8&list=PLNBO54hs1uMWJcL9y1RGZti2w9PEtUVVX)
+1. Setup you catjs project *[see tutorial](https://www.youtube.com/watch?v=IlH_Y5dFEx8&list=PLNBO54hs1uMWJcL9y1RGZti2w9PEtUVVX)*

 2. Open the iOS - Catjs Runner from your device

+3. Check that your catjs server and iOS are on the same WiFi and accessible.

-3. Copy the **JSON POST path** and config your catjsproject.json in the catjs project with this address.<br />
+4. Copy the **JSON POST path** that is written on the iOSCatjsRunner screen and add it to your catjsproject.json in the catjs project.<br />

 Example for catproject.json the is config to run the test on iOS device: